MateuszChmiest/MateuszChmiest/README.md

 Junior Front-End Developer
 --------------------------

-I started my adventure with programming in December 2021.
+While running my own E-commerce store, I thought it would enjoy creating solutionslike that, so I started learning front-end development.
+My basics knowledge about programming I got on a course at the IT school Coders Lab.
 In programming, I am fascinated by the possibility of creating, constant development and the end result of my work.
 I'm an ambitious person with a great willingness to learn and develop.
-I am looking for my first commercial experience as a frontend developer.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mateuszchmiest&label=Profile%20views&color=0e75b6&style=flat" alt="mateuszchmiest" /> </p>